 What I Do Now

 I’m a freelance writer, covering religion, statistics, and as much theater as I can get tickets for.
 My writing has appeared in First Things, America, The American Conservative, Commonweal, The American Interest, and others.
 I’m the author of Arriving at Amen: Seven Catholic Prayers that Even I Can Offer, which tells the story of how I learned to pray.
 My second book, Building the Benedict Option, is a guide to building thicker Christian community.
 I’ve spoken on CNN, at Theology on Taps in multiple countries, at Chicago Ideas Week, and I could come to speak to you!

 In my day jobs, I’ve been a public policy researcher, a news writer for FiveThirtyEight, the HR lead for a remittance company, and a curriculum developer for the Center for Applied Rationality.
 (At that last one, my responsibilities included throwing a murder mystery party that was also a lesson in Bayesian statistics and updating your beliefs).
-Currently, I work at a remittance company, helping workers abroad send money home to their families.
+Currently, I work in lay ministry for students at Princeton.

-I live in New York City with my husband, Alexi Sargeant.
+I live in New Jersey with my husband, Alexi Sargeant.